 We had to open this assignment and attach a “Link from Web,” paste the link to the post, and hit the Turn in Assignment button.
 I decided to make a video about differentiated learning and individual student portfolios.

 ECT #4: Link to Post of Comment on Hashtag Conversation

 The next assignment was to engage in a constructive conversation with someone on Edmodo and post a link to that conversation in an assignment.
 I love communicating with teachers on Edmodo, and Edmodo is a place to connect and learn new things.

 ECT #5: Link to Post of Edmodo Feature Screencast

 In this task, we had to create a 1-5 minute screencast using our choice of tool.
-The screencast should showcase one Edmodo feature and provide information on how to use the feature and the importance or outcomes associated with the feature.
+The screencast should showcase one Edmodo feature and provide information on using the feature and the importance or outcomes associated with the feature.
 Then we had to create a Post in the Share Our Work small group that includes the link to the screencast.

-Finally, we had to open this assignment and attach a “Link from Web” and paste the link to the post in the Share Our Work small group and hit the Turn in Assignment button.
+Finally, we had to open this assignment and attach a “Link from Web,” paste the link to the post in the Share Our Work small group and hit the Turn in Assignment button.
 After submitting our assignment, we viewed and commented on the screencasts our cohort-mates have posted.

 ECT #6: Create a Use-Case Training Class

 We had to create a training class designed to teach others how to use Edmodo for a specific purpose or use case.
 Ideas include, but are not limited to, “How to Use Edmodo…”

 - with SAMR